Can You Spray Wood Stain With a Paint Sprayer

 If you’re using oil-based wood stain, use mineral spirits to clean the sprayer.
 Soapy water works great for water based wood stain, but it will not clean up oil based products.
 If you aren’t sure, read the instructions on the can of stain to see what they recommend you use to clean the stain up.

 For oil based stain, pour a generous amount of mineral spirits into your paint sprayer, then turn on the sprayer and spray the mineral spirits through the sprayer to clean out the inside of the sprayer.
+Use the same process for water based stain, but use warm soapy water instead of mineral spirits.

+Unplug the sprayer and finish cleaning out the sprayer’s container and other parts until everything is cleaned off.
 Continue using mineral spirits until the oily residue is gone.
-Check out our post on how to clean a Wagner paint sprayer to learn more.
+Check out our post on how to clean a Wagner paint sprayer for more detailed steps.

 More paint sprayer tips